vishalkrishnads/FlashGrab/README.md

       ```
       npx react-native run-android
       ```
   6. Assuming you don't have any errors and the sample app shows up properly, we can proceed to install some additional node modules.
 Copy `package.json` from the cloned folder to your new project directory.
 Use the installer script to install in Linux.
-If you're on Windows, comment line 22 and uncomment line 25.
+If you're on Windows, comment line 22.
 Then, use the script with [WSL](https://www.microsoft.com/store/productId/9N6SVWS3RX71) in your project directory.
+This is not recommended however, as it's seen to break stuff rather than install it.
+A Windows batch file is in the works and will fix the problem soon.

       ```
       chmod +x installer.sh